-I realize that not everyone gets excited when they hear the word salad, but this bowl of goodness is quite substantial and satisfying.
-To serve as a main, replace the feta with peppered goat’s cheese and a generous handful of seeds and nuts.
-If you’re not quite ready to pass up on the meat, it will do nicely alongside roast lamb shawarma or barbecue chicken kebabs.
+Not everyone gets excited about a salad, but this loosely structured tabbouleh is very satisfying.
+To serve as a main, replace the feta with peppery goat’s cheese and a generous handful of seeds and nuts.
+If you’re not quite ready to pass up on the meat, roast lamb shawarma or barbecue chicken kebabs are excellent alongside.

 An authentic Palestinian tabbouleh is all about the parsley and plenty of it.
-Westernized versions are slightly more relaxed when it comes to the ratio of bulgur to parsley, although a Lebanese tabbouleh has the least amount of bulgur.
-Using the basic flavours of this Middle Eastern classic, I’ve added plenty fresh ingredients.
-In addition to the parsley, I’ve included mint and rocket which lends a bright peppery taste to this salad.
+Westernized versions are slightly more relaxed when it comes to the ratio of bulgur to parsley, a Lebanese tabbouleh having just a tablespoon or two of wheat.
+Using the basic flavours of this Middle Eastern salad, I’ve added plenty fresh ingredients.
+In addition to the parsley, I’ve included mint and rocket which lends a bright peppery taste.

 For the salad